What is a short follicular phase?

 Why would I have a short follicular phase?

-- High levels of estrogen.
+High levels of estrogen.
 It is estrogen’s job to mature the egg in preparation for release.
 If there is excessive estrogen, the egg matures too quickly.
 Why would there be too much estrogen?
 Three other possible reasons: a) Insulin provokes an increase in estrogen level and/or activity, b) it is the responsibility of your liver to break down estrogen when it’s excessive or throughout your menstrual cycle when estrogen levels are supposed to drop (after ovulation and before your period).
-If your liver isn’t processing estrogen well, it can accumulate and c) there is an accumulation of xenoestrogen (chemicals/pollutants like BPA that can act like estrogen).
-The solution to these options is a) reduce insulin provoking foods in your diet, b) and c) enhance liver detoxification.
+If your liver isn’t processing estrogen well, it can accumulate, and c) there is an accumulation of xenoestrogen (chemicals/pollutants like BPA that can act like estrogen).